Raffferty/Nuxt4-Blog/content/articles/why-you-should-train.md

 Your life works the same way.
 You don't need to overhaul everything – you need to improve consistently.

+::alert
+---
-::alert{type="success" title="Math That Will Blow Your Mind" description="If you improve by just 1% every day for a year, you'll be 37 times better by the end.
+description: If you improve by just 1% every day for a year, you'll be 37 times better by the end.
 If you get 1% worse each day, you'll decline to nearly zero.
-The power of consistency is literally exponential! 📈"}
+The power of consistency is literally exponential! 📈
+title: Math That Will Blow Your Mind
+type: success
+---
 ::

 ### Applying the 2% Rule

 - **Workout 2% longer** each week (10 minutes becomes 10.2 minutes)
 - **Add 2% more vegetables** to your meals
 - **Sleep 2% better** by improving your bedtime routine slightly